 The Lyle Center seeks to foster student scholarly and creative activities that further the Center’s mission of advancing the principles of environmentally sustainable living.
 Project may be pursued by any Cal Poly Pomona student, and may include the temporary construction of structures or faciltiies for testing purposes, the planting of crops, or other activity.
 Students wishing to pursue independent projects or activities on site, either independently or in conjunction with an academic course must first complete a project proposal form and receive Director’s approval.
 Approval must be granted before beginning any work on site.

 We suggest that students consult with both faculty and staff prior to completing this form.
 Students pursuing projects for academic credit as an RS 691/692 or RS 400 course are required to submit an approved copy of this form to their faculty advisor prior to enrolling in the course.

-The Center employs a number of students throughout the year, maintaining the landscape, supporting our education, research and outreach programs, and facilitating tours and demonstrations.
-Student staff includes Regenerative Studies students, as well as students from the College of environmental design and other colleges across campus.
+The Lyle Center employs a number of students throughout the year, maintaining the landscape, supporting our education, research and outreach programs, and facilitating tours and demonstrations.
+Student staff includes Regenerative Studies students, as well as students from the College of Environmental Design and other colleges across campus.

 The Center also supports unpaid interns from a variety of programs.
 Contact us to inquire about internship opportunities.